ubco-db/EmbedDB/README.md

 8. Works with user-defined file-interfaces and iterators.
 9. Support for variable-sized records.
 10. Easy to use and include in existing projects.
+11. Included library with easy to use query operators.
-11. Open source license.
+12. Open source license.
 Free to use for commerical and open source projects.

-**Note: This version is designed to run on a PC and may require porting to an embedded device.**
+**Note: This version is designed for building and execution on an embedded device using Platform.io.**
 ## License

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)